 Though I am aware of my sins, I struggle to acknowledge them.

 Please help me to surrender my faults to You, so that I may be liberated and granted Your overflowing compassion.
 Amen.

 Catholic Readings for Today

-Denial, if written out as an acronym, has been said to mean that I “don’t even know I am lying.”
-Perhaps Judas was so steeped in his own sin that he couldn’t even admit to himself, let alone to others, that he was lying and preparing to betray Jesus for money.
-This is a scary thought.
+It’s possible that Judas was so deeply entrenched in his sin that he couldn’t even acknowledge to himself, let alone to others, that he was lying and planning to betray Jesus for financial gain.